Scalable Distributed Algorithms for Size-Constrained Submodular Maximization in the MapReduce and Adaptive Complexity Models: Acknowledgements

 \section{Acknowledgements}

+Yixin Chen and Tonmoy Dey contributed equally to this work.
 The work of Tonmoy Dey was partially supported by Florida State University; the work of Yixin Chen and Alan Kuhnle was partially supported by Texas A \& M University.
 The authors have received no third-party funding in direct support of this work.
 The authors have no additional revenues from other sources related to this work.

-\section{Lov\'{a}sz extension of submodular function.}
+\section{Lov\'{a}sz Extension of Submodular Function.}

 Given submodular function $f$, the Lov\'{a}sz extension $F$ of $f$ is defined as follows: For $\mathbf{z} \in [0,1]^{|\univ|}$,